NickEman132/Comprehensive-Baybayin/README.md

 When using *baybayin*, keep in mind of these general principles.

 ### language
 *Baybayin* as being taught here, is used for Tagalog only.
 However, nothing or no one should stop you from using it for another language.
-There are several styles and scripts that are used in major languages of the Philippines; it's recommended you learn its reapective script or style.
+There are several scripts that are used in major languages of the Philippines; it's recommended you learn its respective script.
+Among these are Kulitan, Surat Mangyan(Buhid, Hanunó'o), and Palawano(Tagbanwa, Ibalnan).

 ### not an alphabet
 *Baybayin* is not an alphabet, but an abugida or an alphasyllabary.
-Each character represents a syllable
+Each character represents a syllable: a consonant and a vowel or `CV`.
+In writing the word `mama`, you would write it with two `ma` characters.